Action Steps to Fight Against Systemic Racism

 by supporting organizations doing the racial justice work in your community.
 Some organizations to consider are: YWCA Columbus; CUL; NAACP; People's Justice Project; OPAWL, Ohio Women's Alliance, and Honesty for Ohio Education.

 Register to vote, encourage your network to register, and vote in every election.
-Protests raise public awareness and highlight injustice, but that can only happen when we have elected officials throughout all levels of government that support us.
+Protests raise public awareness and highlight injustice, but change can only happen when we have elected officials throughout all levels of government that support us.

 – Additional Resources to Learn More –